julfiker/apache-error-log-monitor-bashscript/README.md

 You need to pass full path of logs file in aguments

-Thanks you
+Enjoy :)
 If you need any help on this regards,
 Please send an email to mail.julfiker@gmail.com